EGI-Federation/documentation/content/en/internal/configuration-database/sites/_index.md

 Downtimes are recorded on selected SEs of a site.
 GOCDB stores the following information about sites (non exhaustive list).
 Note, when editing values in the portal, mandatory fields are marked with '*':

 - A unique (short) name - case sensitive (GOCDB and GoCDB are considered different)
 - An official (long) name
 - A domain name for the Site/Resource Centre
 - The home web URL of the Site/Resource Centre
 - A contact email address and telephone number
- - Emergency e-mail for a fast response time in case of urgent problem
+  - Emergency email for a fast response time in case of urgent problem
- - Alarm e-mail is WLCG Tier1 site specific (used as part of a WLCG workflow for dealing with specific monitoring alarms)
+  - Alarm email is WLCG Tier1 site specific (used as part of a WLCG workflow for dealing with specific monitoring alarms)
 - A security contact email address and telephone number
 - The site timezone
 - The site's GIIS URL (Case Sensitive - Please ensure you enter your Site name which is usually encoded in the URL in the correct case!).
   - e.g. ldap://bdii-rc.some-site.uk:2170/mds-vo-name=SITE-NAME,o=grid (if your
     GOCDB site name site name is upper case)
 - A mandatory human readable description of the site
 - The site's latitude, longitude and location
 - Production Infrastructure: The site's intended target infrastructure.
 This specifies the infrastructure that the site's services deliver to.
 This has one of the following values:
   - Production (with this target infrastructure, the EGI site certification transition rules apply)
   - Test (in future, if the site delivers to this infrastructure, then its Certification status will be fixed to 'Candidate').
 - ROC [GROUP] - The NGI or Region of the site
 - Country
 - IP address range within which the Site/Resource Centre's services run
   - IP/netmask (x.x.x.x/x.x.x.x).
 To specify multiple IP/netmask values, use a
-comma or semi-colon separated list with no spaces, e.g. 1.2.3.4/255.255.255.0, 1.2.3.5/255.255.255.0
+    comma or semi-colon separated list with no spaces, e.g.
+    1.2.3.4/255.255.255.0, 1.2.3.5/255.255.255.0

 ## Manipulating sites